 Advantages and Disadvantages of Condo Ownership

-Condo projects are now part of most communities which means being able to stay in the same location where you were a homeowner.
-Some condo projects are more successful than others in terms of capital appreciation and length of time to sell.
+Condo projects are now part of most communities, which means being able to stay in the same location where you were a homeowner.
+Some condo projects are more successful than others in terms of capital appreciation and the length of time to sell.
 Here are some of the advantages and disadvantages of condo ownership:

 - Protection from rent increases

 - The monthly cost of owning is often less than renting

 - Easy financing

 - Wide range of property types, prices, locations, sizes, and amenities available

 - Availability of amenities such as swimming pool, tennis courts, hot tubs, saunas, whirlpools, exercise facilities, health spas, sun decks, community rooms (the cost of which may otherwise not be affordable)

 - You are investing in your own home and build equity

 - Pride of ownership